danield770/spotify-search/README.md

 # Assignment Notes

-0) After I deployed I noticed that I was having trouble configuring the spotify redirt url for github pages.

-   It was working for me very well locally.
-I willl try to fix this on Sunday.

-1) The app is deployed on github pages at: https://danield770.github.io/spotify-search/
+1) The app is deployed on github pages at: https://spotifunix.herokuapp.com/

 2) The app is responsive with 3 breakpoint layouts, so be sure to resize to various widths